christensenjairus/ClusterCreator/README.md

 ![image](https://github.com/christensenjairus/ClusterCreator/assets/58751387/e37b5e75-990a-4931-be12-dd9d466f7c07)
 ## Create a K8S cluster in three commands or less

-This project will assist you in automating the creation of k8s clusters on Proxmox, each with a dedicated Unifi VLAN.
+This project will assist you in automating the creation of k8s clusters on Proxmox, optionally with a dedicated Unifi network and VLAN.

 Terraform & Ansible automate to create external etcd K8S clusters.
 Terraform creates the VMs and VLANs, and Ansible installs Kubernetes as well as various add-ons for networking, monitoring, storage, and observability.

 The Terraform cluster configurations allow for
 * Optional external etcd cluster
-* Optional Proxmox pool configuration (can be commented out in `main.tf`) Custom Network & VLAN Unifi configuration (can be commented out in `main.tf`)
+* Optional Proxmox pool configuration
+* Custom Network & VLAN Unifi configuration
 * Custom worker types (general, db, and backup are included - but you can add your own)
 * Custom quantities of control-plane, etcd, and custom worker nodes
 * Custom hardware requirements for each node type